-The term Registrar at The University of Arizona was first found in the 1912-1913 Register.
+The first use of the term “Registrar” at The University of Arizona was found in the 1912-1913 Register.

-Nathan Cesna Grimes was a member of the faculty and one of 11 administrative officers of the University.
+Nathan Cesna Grimes was a member of the faculty and one of 11 administrative officers at The University.

-The Office of the Registrar has displayed beautiful watercolors throughout our website painted by retiree Janis Behm.
+The Office of the Registrar has displayed beautiful watercolors on this page painted by retiree Janis Behm.
 Janis worked in the Office of the Registrar for over 15 years and retired in 2016.

 Janis' father, older brother and sister are also artists.
 Janis does not have art for sale, but she hopes to in the future.
 She takes commissions and she is happy to talk with anyone who is interested.